Mind your language; Don’t be a victim of your storytelling.

 Are you going into lots of detail and taking yourself back into the moment?
 Is this evoking emotional responses that you experienced at the time?

-In the right time, and for the right reasons this can be part of the healing or recovery process but every time we tell stories we are at risk of reliving it over and over again, often without reason.
+Every time we tell stories we are at risk of reliving the experience over and over again, often without purpose.

-Whilst we may not want to change the memory we can tell the story in a more positive way just by changing the language that we use.
+Whilst we may not want to change the memory we can tell the story in a more positive way simply by changing the language that we use and where we place our focus.

-We can also ask the question whether we need to tell the story in the first place and how much detail we need to go into.
+We can also ask ourselves the question of whether we need to tell the story in the first place, and how much detail we need to go into.

-When I tell my story, I am cautious and conscious of the language that I use and the detail I go into for this very reason.
-I know others do the same!
+When I share my experiences or tell my story, I am cautious and conscious of the language that I use and the detail I go into for this very reason.
+I know others do the same.

-So, my question to you this week is; are you a victim of your story telling?
+So, my question to you is; are you a victim of your storytelling?

 If your answer is yes, then it’s time to mind your language